vijay2898AD/vijay2898AD/README.md

 ### ✨ My Projects

-Here are some of the projects I'm proud of
+Here are some of the projects I'm proud of.

 | Project | Description | Tech Stack | Links |
 |---|---|---|---|